seanpmaxwell/React-Ts-Best-Practices/README.md

 -     `constants/` shared miscellaneous constant variables (i.e. `Paths.ts` which holds all the route string values of your APIs).
 -     `types/` shared miscellaneous types (i.e. `types/index.ts` which has the custom utility type `TMakeOptional` for make certain properties on an object optional).
 -     `util/` miscellanous shared logic.
 Could be modules or inventory scripts.
--   `components/` custom react components (might not be shared like a navigation bar or shared such as a styled button you used in multiple places)
+-   `components/` shared JSX components (i.e. a styled button you use in multiple places)
       - `/lg` single components that take up multiple files
       - `/md` single components that take up one file
       - `/sm` multiple components per file
--   `header-and-footer` the header and footer components for your site
+-   `header-and-footer` the header and footer components for your site, we don't put them in `components/` cause they're not shared, we just use them once in `App.tsx`.
 -   `/models` modules which represent data-tables (i.e. User.ts represents the users table in the database)
 -   `/pages` the various pages of your application.
   -   <b>NOTE:</b> You should try to structure your `pages/` folders as close as possible in the same way as they are navigated to by the user.
 So if your site is like `https://my-site.com/home`, `https://my-site.com/account`, `https://my-site.com/posts/edit`, and `https://my-site.com/posts/new` the `pages/` folder should look like how it does in <b>Snippet 1</b>.
 Of course this is not always possible and it's normal to not follow this to-a-tee.
 For example, you might have the `id` of a `Post` record inserted somewhere in your url, so it can be automatically selected when the user refreshes the browser and 'View' might be the default view for a particular post that's selected (i.e. `https://my-site.com/posts/9Z8AO5C844R` displays the <View/> component).